Pattern analysis in a benthic bacteria-nutrient system: Introduction

-We use the Landau reduction to understand bifurcation scenarios for unbounded domains locally.
-To get a global bifurcation diagram, we use the continuation and bifurcation software {\tt pde2path} \cite{p2p}.
-It uses numerical methods like the finite element method, so we are not able to treat unbounded domains.
-Instead we consider bounded domains with Neumann boundary conditions.
-We use the discretized Jacobian to find results about the stability.\\ Since we use Neumann boundary conditions, all found solutions can be continued periodically over the unbounded domain.
-A solution, which is stable over a bounded domain, is not necessarily stable over larger domains.
-This does not hold for unstable solutions.
-If a solution is unstable over a bounded domain, then it is also the case for larger domains. \\ One of the main results of this paper is a global bifurcation diagram (see \figref{hsbbifu}), which can be seen as a continuation of \figref{feudelfig} and from which we can read out the existence and stability of hexagon, stripe, mixed mode, and homogeneous solutions.
-Thus we can determine, if the bacteria population is in danger of extinction. \\ Furthermore, we find bistable ranges between two different Types of solutions.
+A stationary solution of a reaction-diffusion system over bounded and unbounded domains is spectrally, linearly, and nonlinearly stable in $L^2$ if all real parts of points in the spectrum for the linearization are negative.
+We use the discretized Jacobian to find results about the stability for solutions which we find via the finite element method and call such a solution stable if all real parts of the Jacobian are negative.
+We call them unstable if at least one real part is positive.
+In the following stability refers to this setting.
+For more mathematical information about stability for PDEs we refer the reader to \cite{sandstede2002}.
+We do not consider stability at bifurcation points, where the real part of eigenvalues vanishes.
+A solution which is stable over a bounded domain, is not necessarily stable over larger domains.
+If a solution is unstable over a bounded domain, then it is also the case for larger domains, for which the unstable modes fit into the domain. \\ One of the main results of this paper is a global bifurcation diagram (see \figref{hsbbifu}), which can be seen as a continuation of \figref{feudelfig} and from which we can read off the existence and stability of hexagon, stripe, mixed mode, and homogeneous solutions.
+Thus we can determine if the bacteria population is in danger of extinction. \\ Furthermore, we find bistable ranges between two different types of solutions.
 For such a bistable range one can show analytically that a necessary condition for a heteroclinic connection is fulfilled (see \cite{pomeau}).
-Homo- and heteroclinics are solutions on unbounded domains, so we cannot find those by using the finite element method, but we find periodic connections between both stable solutions.
+Homo- and heteroclinics are solutions on unbounded domains, so we cannot find those by using the finite element method, but as an approximation we find spatially periodic connections with large periods between both stable solutions.
 This means that a layering of two patterns is not necessarily an effect of space dependent parameters but can occur for homogeneous balancing rates.